Évacuation mobile : transformer sa voiture en base de survie

 Sleeping systems and comfort

-Energy autonomy: electricity and fuel
+Energy self-sufficiency: electricity and fuel

 Auxiliary electrical systems

-In this context, having a portable power station like the Jackery Explorer 300 Plus in your vehicle to power all your electrical equipment is a smart idea in that it will allow you to continue consulting your technological (or just electrical) equipment while protecting your main battery : you will still be able to start your engine even after using electricity for days.
+In this context, having a portable power station like the Jackery Explorer 300 Plus in your vehicle to power all your electrical devices is a smart idea.
+It allows you to keep using your tech (or just electrical) equipment while protecting your main battery : you'll still be able to start your engine even after using electricity for days.
 Think of it as having two separate "tanks": one for driving, one for living .
-This smart separation avoids the dreaded breakdown where your vehicle refuses to start after drawing too much from the original battery.
+This smart separation prevents the dreaded breakdown where your vehicle refuses to start after over-discharging the original battery.

 Storage and organization: optimizing every cubic centimeter